Explore the breed's characteristics, health, and history — and find trusted breeders

 Reputable breeders have the parents' hips, elbows, and eyes tested and pay attention to a moderate ear shape to prevent chronic inflammation and risks within the bloodline.

-The Swiss Hound is an adaptable dog that adjusts well to various lifestyles.
+The Swiss Hound is an active dog that needs plenty of exercise and mental stimulation.
 Research the temperament, grooming needs, and space requirements before deciding.

 The average life expectancy of a Swiss Hound is 12-14 years.
 With proper care and regular vet visits, your dog can live a long, healthy life.